khalid-hussain/shaheen/chap16.md

 gradually laid him on the ground.

 As he placed his foot in the stirrup, Badr said, "Bashir!
 His protection is your responsibility.
 We have a lot to get done."
-Moosa, Mansoor and Abu Mohsin also got on their horses.
+Musa, Mansoor and Abu Mohsin also got on their horses.

 Ferdinand's infantry that was left behind the cavalry was running here and